-Southwest Rapid Rewards cards are issued by Chase Bank.
-All Chase credit cards with a foreign transaction fee charge 3%.
-All Southwest credit cards give 2 points per $1 spent on purchases made directly through Southwest Airlines, except for the Southwest Performance Business Card which offers 3 points / $1, and 1 point per $1 for all other purchases.
+The Southwest credit cards give 2 points / $1 - 4 points / $1 spent on purchases made directly through Southwest Airlines.
 If you earn points on a Southwest credit card with a foreign transaction fee of $0, they won’t be wiped out by a 3% charge.

-The Chase foreign transaction fee is $0 to 3% of each transaction in U.S. dollars, depending on the specific credit card.
+The Chase foreign transaction fee for credit cards is either $0 or 3% of each transaction in U.S. dollars, depending on which credit card you get.
 A foreign transaction fee is a surcharge that some credit cards add to transactions processed outside of the United States.
 The fee applies whether it’s a purchase at a physical location in a foreign country or an online transaction through an internationally-based merchant.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.